 Our model input consists of a multichannel multilevel spatial grid provided by ECMWFs ERA5 reanalysis data-set.
 Each channel denotes a different atmospheric variable, while levels consist of a subset taken from the L137 vertical level definition (ECMWF, 2021).
 Data is represented on a spatial grid with a grid-spacing of 0.25° in both latitudinal and longitudinal direction.
-Since we do not expect to obtain relevant information from high altitude level data, we decided to restrict ourselves to every fourth level within the inclusive interval [105, 137], representing 9 pressure levels between surface pressure model levels between the surface and about 700 hPa.
+Since we do not expect to obtain relevant information from high altitude level data, we decided to restrict ourselves to every fourth level within the inclusive interval [105, 137], representing 9 model levels between the surface and about 700 hPa.
 This range contains both the ground level information as well as the 850 hPa pressure level information, both of which are commonly used to detect fronts.
-Pressure levels values are defined as parameters of an affine transformation of the surface level pressure, which is why we manually added the surface pressure field to the data using the merge operation of the Climate Data Operators (CDO) (Schulzweida, 2019).
+Pressure values are defined as parameters of an affine transformation of the surface level pressure, which is why we manually added the surface pressure field to the data using the merge operation of the Climate Data Operators (CDO) (Schulzweida, 2019).
 This allows us to calculate the pressure at each gridpoint and level.
-We further only use 5 ERA5 multilevel variables as input for our network: temperature (T), specific humidity (q), zonal wind velocity (u, East-West), meridional wind velocity (v, North-South), and vertical velocity (w) respectively.
-In addition the surface pressure (sp) and longitudinal distance per pixel in km relative to 27.772 km (kmPerLon)
+We further only use 5 ERA5 multilevel variables as input for our network: temperature (T), specific humidity (q), zonal wind velocity 150 (u, East-West), meridional wind velocity (v, North-South), and vertical velocity (w).
+In addition the surface pressure (sp) and longitudinal distance per pixel in km relative to 27.772 km (kmPerLon) are considered.
+The distance between two pixel at a certain degree latitude is derived by assuming a spherical shape of the globe and is only used as a single level variable.
+Surface pressure on the other hand is used to estimate the pressure at each model level using the corresponding level parameter to create another multilevel network input.
+All resulting data is normalized with respect to a global mean and variance sampled from data of the year 2016.
+The resulting mean and variance values are listed in Table 1.